JonDmc/Project1-bomber/README.md

 # Stretch Goals
 * Be able to move underminers.
-* Be able to destroy underminers with the bomb by using Collision Detection.
+* Be able to destroy underminers with the bomb.
 * Be able to render the walls and destroy it.
-* Be able to use sprites/images for the characters
+* Be able to use images for the characters.
 * Be able to stop the game if the underminers reached Bomber.
-* Be able to change the level (i.e. the position of the walls, underminers,bombs; the pacing of the underminers,etc..)

 # Potential Roadblocks
 * Rendering images/sprites